 But it did give me an idea…

-Several months before things with Pixie began to improve, at a point when I’d reached my wit’s end with my baby fighting sleep and rarely sleeping deeply, I asked hubby to dismantle the cot.
+Several months before things began to finally improve, at a point when I’d reached my wit’s end with my baby resisting sleep and rarely sleeping deeply, I asked hubby to dismantle the cot.
 I wanted to try putting Pixie’s mattress directly on the floor, from which height she could not injure herself if she fell, and – crucially – where I could lay down beside her.

 Hubby thought I was making a mistake.
 My mum thought I was crazy.